Menu

 This educational session aims to describe evidence-based behavior management strategies for patients with brain injury.
 In brain injury recovery, agitation, restlessness, and aggression are frequent neurobehavioral sequelae.
 These behavioral symptoms can be challenging and disrupt patient care for neuroscience nurses, who must be familiar with nonpharmacological and pharmacological treatments for various behavioral symptoms.
 Evidence-based strategies, evaluating agitation, and using practical approaches can lead to safe and effective patient care.

-2:10 – 2:40 pm CDT (.5 CE contact hour)
+2:10 – 2:40 pm CDT (0.5 CE contact hours)

 Session: (208)